 Programmatic advertising is one of the fastest growing segments of digital marketing.
-However, not everything is so smooth: the notorious “dark side” of online advertising industry is a digital ad fraud, which is becoming a serious dilemma nowadays.
+However, nothing is perfect: the notorious “dark side” of online advertising industry is a digital ad fraud and nowadays it is becoming a serious problem.

 Advertisers have been aware of fraud existence, but they started to acknowledge the scale of the problem just recently.
 Let’s look at the numbers: